ahmedhghareeb/Papers/README.md

 # Papers

 Contains PDF copies of some of my published papers.

-Preprints, but not the final published papers, are usually available from arxiv.
-This repository contains the final versions.
+Preprints are usually available from arxiv.
+Copyright for the final version belongs to the publisher, and the purpose of this is self-archival.